MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -SignInName
-The email address or the user principal name of the user.
+Specifies the email address or the user principal name of the user.
 Filters all assignments that are made to the specified user.

 ```yaml